kjswis/rotom_bot/README.md

   * Says hello
   * Displays type matchups
   * Communicates with users to create and edit character applications
-  * Uses reactions to approve or deny character applications
+  * Uses reactions to approve or deny applications
   * Displays help information for the available commands
   * Allows modular polls in any channel
   * Allows users to add, view, and delete images for their characters